 Recent Foresight Projects

-- Last year I designed an Augmented Reality game for Arizona State University’s Center for Science and the Imagination.
+- In 2014 I designed an Augmented Reality game for Arizona State University’s Center for Science and the Imagination.

 - Also in 2014, I did game/story design for the World Bank’s Evoke project.
 Evoke is a game designed to educate and empower the world’s youth to improve their own lives and those of their communities.